megatank58/oxup/README.md

-# Oxup
+# Oxate

-Oxup is a tool for managing installations and packages of oxido.
+Oxate is a tool for managing installations and packages of oxido.

 ## Installation